Panneau de gestion des cookies

 What is it?

-It takes 3 years of higher education to obtain a State Diploma in Nursing (DEI).
-The studies include theoretical courses and practical internships.
+It takes 3 years of higher education to obtain a State Nursing Diploma (DEI).
+Studies include theoretical courses and practical internships.

-It is possible to obtain this degree in 2 years instead of 3 years, depending on your previous experiences in the field of health.
+It is possible to obtain this diploma in 2 years instead of 3 years, depending on your previous experience in the healthcare field.

-There are more than 300 IFSI in France.
+There are more than 300 IFSIs in France.
 You can find the list of IFSIs by clicking here.

-You must have at least a B2 level of French.
+You must have at least a B2 level in French .

 How to do it?